 What is a PAT Tester?

-A portable appliance tester, otherwise known as a PAT tester for short and sometimes a Test & Tag Machine, is an electrical safety measuring device used specifically in the testing and tagging industry to identify whether an electrical portable appliance is safe to use.
+A portable appliance tester, also known as a PAT tester, is an electrical safety measuring device explicitly used in the testing and tagging industry to identify whether an electrical appliance is safe to operate.

-PAT Testers play a critical role in the test and tag process, as it helps to identify electrical hazards before they can cause harm.
-By lowering the risk of an accident occuring, it effectively helps protect staff.
+PAT Testers play a critical role in the test and tag process, as they help to identify electrical hazards before they cause harm.
+Lowering the possible accident risk, portable appliance testers effectively protect staff.

-In the sections below, we've gone through the main things you need to know about a PAT Tester, who can use it and other important details about the test and tag industry in Australia.
+In this blog post, we've gone through the main things you need to know about a PAT Tester, who can use it and other essential details about the test and tag industry in Australia.

 What does a PAT tester do?